Modern YEAR NINETEEN (Part 3)

 –Superman/Batman #20-22 (“WITH A VENGEANCE” Conclusion)

 Having merged with the Kryptonite Man to become an evil glowing green “Kryptonite Batman,” the Dark Knight attacks Superman.
 Because some of the Maximums are beginning to realise they’re being manipulated, Superman is able to separate the Kryptonite Man from Batman with the help of Robot, but the rest of the Maximums surround them.
-Luckily, the Bizarros boom onto the Maximums’ Earth and save the day.
-However, Bizarro then mistakenly teleports Batman to an Earth where everyone’s genders are reversed.
+Luckily, the Bizarros teleport onto the Maximums’ Earth and save the day.
+However, Bizarro Number One then mistakenly teleports Batman to an Earth where everyone’s genders are reversed.
 Batman winds up meeting Superwoman, Batwoman, Superlad, and others.
 Meanwhile, Superman booms to Apokolips, where Metron awaits him.
 Metron explains that in exchange for the pivotal role Darkseid played in helping fix the damaged timestream (back in Superman/Batman #14-18), the cosmic demigod wants to be freed from the Source Wall.
 Superman complies, but it’s a trick!
 As soon as he’s free, Darkseid traps Superman in the Source Wall.
 The Man of Steel is promptly freed by Bizarro and a group of Supergirls (Kara, Linda Danvers, Cir-El, and Earth-1 and Earth-2 Supergirls).
 Back on the Maximums’ Earth, Batman booms in with his team from the gender-reversed Earth and they start a fight against the Maximums and Kryptonite Man, during which Joker kills Batzarro!
 Then Superman booms in with his team of Supergirls from alternate Earths, and Joker summons Luthor, Darkseid, and evil versions of both Supergirl and Superboy to join the fun too.
 Bizarro shows up with an army of alternate Superman and Batmen from different times and alternate realities.
 Everyone begins a gigantic battle royale.
 Bored, Mxyzptlk merges every Batman, Superman, and Krpytonite Man into a Composite Superman-Batman.
 Joker then merges all of the Maximums into a Composite Maximum Maximum.
 As the two composite heroes battle one another, Mxyzptlk tricks Bizarro into activating a Phantom Zone Projector on the Joker, freeing Bat-Mite from inside him.
 Mxyzptlk was unable to directly free his fellow 5th Dimensional imp, and had to have Joker do it unto himself (i.e. via one of Joker’s own creations).
 Bat-Mite and Mxyzptlk restore order to the multiverse and give due warnings that “a Red Hood” will soon enter Batman’s life and that a “Crisis” will strike the DCU.
 (As we know, and as stated above, Jason Todd is indeed back and Infinite Crisis is just around the corner, and that’s what Mxyzptlk is talkin’ bout!)
 Loeb redeems himself (from prior poor S/B arcs) with this tantalizing tale.
 NOTE: Darkseid’s little prison stay within the Source Wall has left him impotent.
 That is to say, he’s lost his Omega Powers (as we learn via a flashback from Superman/Batman #40)!
 Darkseid keeps his impotence a secret from his minions and underlings and begins traveling the cosmos on the floating dwarf planet/interstellar battleship known as Tartaros to search for recourse.

 –DCU Halloween Special 2010 #1 Part 1

 Halloween—this story goes here because it can’t go next year when Bruce will be on sabbatical.
 And it can’t go the following Halloween—Scarecrow will be in the middle of his anti-Fear Gas phase.
 So here we are–Halloween 2007!
 Bruce is nervous about his rogues gallery acting up as they so often do on holidays.
 While patrolling in the suburbs, the Dark Knight thinks trouble is afoot, but it turns out some kids have actually nabbed Scarecrow and dosed him with his own Fear Gas.
-The cowering Dr. Crane thinks the children are intimidating Batmen.
+The cowering Scarecrow thinks the children are intimidating Batmen.
 The grinning real Batman joins in on the fun for a bit and gives the kids some candy before hauling Crane off to jail.

 –FLASHBACK: From DCU Halloween Special ’09 #1.
 November 1.
 Bruce takes Tim on a trip to Mexico to attend the Day of the Dead festivities.
 They bond and talk about the recent deaths which have affected Tim so hard.